-I emphasised the difference between small and large clients, and gave a few insights into our own experience of working with large clients over the years.
-Here’s a summary of the points that I shared during my talk and you can view the video at the end of this post.
+I emphasised the difference between small and large clients and gave a few insights into our own experience of working with large clients over the years.
+Here’s a summary of the points that I shared during my winning formula talk and you can view the video at the end of this post.

 - Your team is the single most important success factor.
-And that applies for both the pitching stage as well as for the project delivery.
+And that applies to both the pitching stage as well as for the project delivery.

 - Large clients have very experienced people working for them.
 They understand digital, they understand websites, they understand development too.